Union Jack Oil PLC’s philosophy is to try to minimise the risks of oil and gas exploration by sticking to onshore UK assets.

 “And we don’t do 8:1 shots,” he adds.

-The latest addition is a 16.667% stake in the West Newton gas discovery in Yorkshire.
+The latest addition was a 16.667% stake in the West Newton gas discovery in Yorkshire.

 Union Jack Oil's key assets